KVSSetty/MLxtend-Tutorials/README.md

 - `mlxtend` latest vesion http://rasbt.github.io/mlxtend/

 The easiest way to get these is to use the [anaconda](https://www.anaconda.com/products/individual) or [miniconda](https://store.continuum.io/) environment manager.
-I suggest downloading and installing [anaconda](https://www.anaconda.com/products/individual) the easiest way as all the packages pre installed and you can start my tutorials immediatly.
+I suggest downloading and installing [anaconda](https://www.anaconda.com/products/individual) the easiest way as most of the packages pre-installed and you can start my tutorials immediatly.

 ## Downloading the Tutorial Materials
 I would highly recommend using [GitHub Desktop](https://desktop.github.com/)if you are on Windows, not only for this tutorial, but for the